-The criteria for approving a Special Permit are set forth in Rule 6-7 of the Planning Commission Rules.
-Rule 6-7 states that the Planning Commission shall not approve a Special Permit unless it is found that the proposed use (a) is an unusual and reasonable use of land situated within the State Land Use Agricultural District, and (b) the proposed use would promote the effectiveness and objectives of Chapter 205, Hawai'i Revised Statutes, as amended.
+The criteria for approving a Special Permit are set forth in Rule 6-7 of the Planning commission Rules.
+Rule 6-7 states that the Planning Commission shall not approve a Special Permit unless it is found that the proposed use (a) is an unusual and reasonable use of land situated within the State Land Use Agricultural District, and (b) the proposed use would promote the effectiveness and objectives of Chapter 205 Hawai'i Revised Statutes, as amended.

 The proposed use is an unusual and reasonable use of land situated within the State Land Use Agricultural District and would promote the effectiveness and objectives of the State Land Use Law and Regulations and Chapter 205, HRS, as amended.
-In recognizing that lands within the Agricultural district might not be best suited for agricultural activities and yet classified as such, and in recognition that certain types of uses might not be strictly agricultural in nature, yet reasonable in such districts, the Legislature has provided for the Special Permit process to allow certain unusual and reasonable uses within the Agricultural district.
-The subject 2-acre site is situated within the County's Agricultural (A-1a) zoning district, although it is not currently being used for agricultural purposes.
-The proposed bed and breakfast operation will be subordinate and incidental to the principal use of the applicant's residence in the Parcel 63 Dwelling and, in part, a separate but incidental use of a portion of the adjacent Parcel 9 Dwelling rented to a third party.
-Being limited to portions of existing dwellings, the operation will not increase the extent of residential activities on the subject property nor will it diminish the potential for any future agricultural activity on the property or surrounding lands.
+In recognizing that lands within the Agricultural district might not be best suited for agricultural activities and yet classified as such, and in recognition that certain types of uses might not be strictly agricultural in nature, yet reasonable in such districts, the Legislature has provided for the Special Permit process to allow certain unusual and reasonable uses within the State Agricultural district.
+The subject 1.015-acre site is situated within the County's Agricultural (A-1a) zoning district, although the property itself is not currently being used for agricultural purposes.
+The proposed bed and breakfast operation will be subordinate and incidental to the principal use of the applicants' residence.
+Being limited to portions of existing dwellings, the bed and breakfast operation will not increase the extent of residential activities on the subject property nor will it diminish the potential for any future agricultural activity on the property or surrounding lands.
 Therefore, the subject request is considered an unusual and reasonable use of agricultural land.

 The State Land Use Law and Regulations are intended to preserve, protect and encourage the development of lands for those uses to which they are best suited in the interest of the public welfare of the people of the State of Hawai'i.
 In the case of the Agricultural District, the intent is to preserve or keep lands of high agricultural potential in agricultural use.
-The subject property is not in any current agricultural use nor has it been used for any agricultural purpose during the more than thirty years of ownership by the applicants.
+The subject property is currently planted with fruit trees and they are planning to add more fruit trees and a large vegetable growing area.

-Although the State classifies the property as Other Important Agricultural Land, that classification is for lands which have one or more significant deficiencies which exclude them from the "Prime" or "Unique" agricultural land classifications.
+The State classifies the property as Other Important Agricultural Land, which are lands that have one or more significant deficiencies that exclude them form the "Prime" or "Unique" agricultural land classifications.
 The soil type identified by the U.S.D.A.
 Soil Survey (1973), Kaimu extremely stony peat, notes these lands to be unsuitable for cultivation.
 Accordingly, the potential for productive agricultural use of the subject property is not high.
 The County General Plan designates these lands for "low density urban" development.